 Jim Elleson has completed over a dozen NWCG courses up through RX-300 Prescribed Fire Burn Boss and RX-410 Smoke Management.

 Quercus is fully insured for prescribed burning.
 We maintain close communications with DNR fire managers, county dispatch, and local authorities, and limit our burning within strict limitations for safety and efficacy.
-We follow the standards set forth by NWCG and the Wisconsin Prescribed Fire Council for fire planning, organization, chain of command, and conduct before, during, and after the burn.
+We train all our personnel to our own internal standards for fire planning, organization, chain of command, and conduct before, during, and after the burn.
 We also plan our burns carefully to protect air quality and minimize risk of excessive air pollution.
 Successfully conducting prescribed burns in a densely populated region is a complex operation–Quercus has successfully completed 100s of burns around the state over the past twelve years, ranging in size from a fraction of an acre to 800+ acres in size.

 Many people recognize the prairie burn–tall grasses, burning rapidly and dramatically.
 But woodlands, especially oak, are fire-dependent as well.
 According to John Curtis’ Vegetation of Wisconsin (1959) fire was important in maintaining oak woods and savannas, which covered most of southern Wisconsin prior to settlement.
 Today, these communities are filling in with brush and shade-tolerant tree species due to the lack of fire, and diminished grazing.
 Low-intensity burns in oak woodlands help reduce invasive brush and lead to improved habitat for many species of native plants and wildlife that have become rare due to fire suppression.
 A sustained burning program in a woodland leads to a more open, airy structure that is both ecologically sustainable and aesthetically pleasing.